icecreammatt/MouseInjectorDolphin/README.md

 # Mouse Injector for Dolphin 5.0 (8715)
-This is an unfinished prototype for Dolphin 5.0 build 8715.
-It supports the TimeSplitters series and 007: Nightfire (NTSC)
+This is an unfinished, alpha prototype for Dolphin 5.0 build 8715.
+It supports the following games
+* TimeSplitters 2
+* TimeSplitters: Future Perfect
+* 007: Nightfire
+* Medal of Honor: Frontline

 # ManyMouse
 ManyMouse is Copyright (c) 2005-2012 Ryan C. Gordon and others. https://icculus.org/manymouse/